porres/pd-cyclone/README.md

 Cyclone's original author is Krzysztof Czaja, who worked on it mostly from 2002-2005.

 After that, cyclone ended up incorporated into Pd Extended and, around 2007, was under the maintenance of Hans-Christoph Steiner - the main developer and maintainer of the Pd-Extended project.
 Cyclone was then maintained until the last release of Pd Extended (in jan-2013).
 After unmaintained for a while, Fred Jan Kraan did maintain and develop for cyclone from dec-2014 to feb-2016, when development for cyclone was abandoned (though maintenance for his last package is still active).
-Since feb-2016, an active further development of cyclone is being proposed by Porres & collaborators on this repository.
+Since feb-2016, an active further development of cyclone is being proposed by Alexandre Porres & collaborators on this repository (mainly Derek Kwan and Matt Barber).

 -------